-The first ferns are already sprouting.
-Groundcover will continue to fill in this spring, followed by grasses and wildflowers — all providing food for animals and birds.
+Signs of recovery are abundant.
+The first ferns sprouted this spring, followed by wildflowers — all providing food for animals and birds.
 Shrubs and trees that like lots of sunlight, such as pines and firs, will follow.
 As they grow, shade-loving trees such as alders and maples will sprout.

 Full recovery will take decades, especially in some of the harshest areas, like rocky outcrops.
 In time, the forest will look more like it did in the past, with fewer firs and more alders, oaks and western red cedars.
 Much of this will happen — and is already happening — naturally, without our help.

 Volunteer.
 Sign up for the Gorge Trails Recovery Team for updates on spring trail building and stewardship work parties, along with trainings and courses to get you prepared.

 Donate.
 The National Forest Foundation, the nonprofit partner of the U.S. Forest Service, is accepting donations.